 eHealth used for care delivery and prevention defines itself in: improving clinical diagnostics (21), supporting decision-making (22), expanding therapy intervention tools (23), self-monitoring tools (24) and other information sources. eHealth tools also commonly include remote or home telemonitoring, web and computer-based interventions, virtual reality tools, and use of sensors.
-These tools can include questionnaires, video recording or games, and be used for the purpose of gaining more clinical data, better decision making, and increasing healthcare accessibility (2).
-Tools can also be used for, continuous monitoring, remote testing, or provide report of self-activity and testing.
-The motivation for more patient involvement versus automation varies depending on patient capability and condition (25).

-mHealth applications or wearables in the field of quantified-self are similar to eHealth solutions but utilize the smartphone.
+These tools can include questionnaires, video recording or games, and be used for the purpose of gaining more clinical data, better decision making, and increasing healthcare accessibility mHealth applications or wearables in the field of quantified-self are similar to eHealth solutions but utilise the smartphone.
 Which allows for real-time insights in monitor progress, like in vitro diagnostics of the heart rate via the camera.
-Other applications utilize the global positioning system (GPS) for tracking physical activity or wandering, in case of dementia (19).
-External measuring devices utilize the telecommunication network of the smartphone through a Bluetooth connection (26).
+Other applications utilise the global positioning system (GPS) for tracking physical activity or wandering, in case of dementia (19).
+External measuring devices utilise the telecommunication network of the smartphone through a Bluetooth connection (26).
 The gathered information can be used for self-management of the user, and for decision-making by the health professional.